 Despite its many definitions, luxury embodies an element of exclusivity.

 Four thousand years ago, in a time where spices were highly prized and generated immense wealth for those who controlled them, a great trade arose.
 Vendors traveling along the Silk Road would chronicle elaborate stories of the rarity of their wares, perpetuating the age-old belief that luxury is limited.
 Fast-forward to today, where spices are so commonplace and inexpensive and in which technology has allowed us to explore almost all corners of the globe.
 Like spices, what was historically considered a rarity is now commonly a household good, and luxury-seekers – due to the lack of novelty in undiscovered goods – have awakened a new luxury trade: experiential luxury, favoring the rarity of a life-changing experience to something wholly material.

 As travel designers, we use the fuel from an adventurous spirit to fully uncover the excitement, flavor and beauty of each destination; we are purveyors of underground authentic realities, but for the most sophisticated travelers.
-New dining experiences right at the chef’s table, private flight arrangements, and exclusive access to the most unexpected places or personalities are quickly emerging as today’s status symbols, and luxury is rapidly shifting from having to being.
+New dining experiences right at the chef’s table, exclusive access to the most unexpected places or personalities are quickly emerging as today’s status symbols, and luxury is rapidly shifting from having to being.